elastic/ml-cpp/jupyter/README.md

 You may need to add the parameter `-z` to force the unmounting.

-### Copy data without mounting

-To copy `dataset.csv` to the bucket:
+To copy `dataset.csv` to the bucket without mounting it:

 ```bash
 gsutil cp dataset.csv gs://ml-incremental-learning-datasets
 ```

-### Generating the service account key file
+### How to generate the service account key json file?

 If you are authorized, you can generate the json file with service account information using the command below.
-Don't forget to subsitute `/path/to/gcp-sa.json` with your path!
+Don't forget to substitute `/path/to/gcp-sa.json` with your path!

 ```bash
 gcloud iam service-accounts keys create /path/to/gcp-sa.json --iam-account=incremental-training-reader@elastic-ml.iam.gserviceaccount.com